ghostapplemonkey/ghostapplemonkey.github.io/Amazing_golfgame.md

 ~~~

 Level restart code :
-  - SampleScene is level 1.
+  - `SampleScene` is level 1.
+  - `y<-10` checks the ball's y, if the ball fall from the levels, this code can checks it and restart the level.

 ~~~c#
 if(ball.transform.position.y<-10){
     SceneManager.LoadScene("SampleScene");